 Strangely enough, we’ve had maybe one diaper leak at night in 4.5 months, so I haven’t bothered juggling pads at night.
 Both of these have become our changing table pad – easier to swap these out and just wash it with cloth diapers than to squirt and wipe down the vinyl pad we had, and plus the vinyl pad had flame retardants – ack!

 Even though polyurethane isn’t a perfect component, it’s a lot better than chemical flame retardants and foam.
-If you are looking for a changing table pad, I’d highly recommend this brand (go with the longer one, baby grow fast!).
+If you are looking for a changing table pad, I’d highly recommend this brand (go with the longer one, babies grow fast!).

 What was My Problem?